Full engagement workflow for white-label CAM audit partners

 How long does a full CAM audit engagement take from kickoff to delivery?

 A first-time engagement typically requires 2 to 3 hours of total partner time spread across 7 to 14 calendar days, with most of that calendar time waiting on the client to return documents.
-The detection and analysis phases run in under 15 minutes once the portal receives complete documents.
+The detection and analysis phases run inside the partner workflow once the portal receives complete documents.
 Re-audit engagements on the same property compress to 30 to 45 minutes of partner time.

 What documents should a partner request in the initial document collection phase?